GregKaighin/bedfordshire-bicycle-club/README.md

 All pages have a Navbar at the top, and social links at the bottom.

 # Issues overcome

 #### Issue 1

 I had a problem with the Route Planner, where the Bicycle Layer (green lines) would disappear from the map on subsequent route requests.
 This was because the map displays the Bicycle Layer when the map is drawn initially, and again when a route request is made using bicycle as the travel mode, causing a conflict.
-This was fixed by adding "bicycleLayer: suppress" to the directions renderer object (routes.js line 144).
+This was fixed by adding "bicycleLayer: suppress" to the directions renderer object.

 #### Issue 2

 Also on the route plannaer, I had an issue with the waypoint input fields not returning results biased towards the boundary of the map.
-This was fixed by changing the way the getBounds() is applied to the dynamically created waypoint input fields (routes.js line 173).
+This was fixed by changing the way the getBounds() is applied to the dynamically created waypoint input fields.

 #### Issue 3

 There was a problem with the contact form not clearing the fields after a successful form submission.
 This was fixed by adding `$('#form-reset')[0].reset();` to the emailjs.js file.

-## Features for Future Releases

 # Technology Used